0125sebas/Ableton-page/README.md

 # Ableton-page
-Ableton landing page using only HTML | CSS | JavaScript.
+Ableton landing page clone from www.frontendpractice.com using only HTML | CSS | JavaScript.